ENR813/BlenderBulletPhysicsAddon/README.md

 put the Addon_better.py in a zip file with the library you built which can be found in the Debug/Debug folder or the release folders possibly called mybinds.cp310-win_amd64.pyd

-And that's it the Zip File is your Addon.
+And that's it the zip file is your addon.

-Addon Installation
+# Addon Installation in Blender Reminder
 In Blender 3.5 go to Edit/Preferences/Addons/Install select the zip file click install Addon.

-General IDEA of this Project:
-Use the Bullet Physics library Functions For simulating softbodies in Blender, by creating python binds with pybinds11 to create a python library that binds to cpp code that can be put inside an Addon and Run Efficently because its cpp code / And Faster Than the Current softbody system in blender.

 # EASY STARTUP/ TEST INSTALLATION
 A Simple setup you can try is: